liv7c/devblog/posts/exploring-generics-and-generic-constraints.md

 // identity<string>("Lisa");
 ```

 You can think of a generic as a placeholder or a variable that TypeScript will fill with the correct type information later.
-In this example, when you invoke `identity`, TypeScript will fill the blanks and replace the generics with a concrete type (`string` in the case of the example).
+In this example, when you invoke `identity`, TypeScript will fill the blanks and replace the generic `T` with a concrete type (`string` in the case of the example).

 ## A real-life example of generics
 Let's imagine we want to build a helper function to get the difference between two arrays.
 Some criteria for our helper function: